yamirui/zup/README.md

 ### Installing Zig
 This will install latest master Zig release and set it as default `zig` command in your system.

+Note that zup never modifies your system configuration and you must add the symlink directory that zup manages to your `%PATH%` on Windows or `$PATH` on other platforms.
 ```bash
 zup install master -d
 ```